The stochastic nonlocal Cahn-Hilliard equation with regular potential and multiplicative noise: Existence of martingale solutions

 In order to proceed, it will be much more convenient to recast \eqref{eq:estimate21_bis} with ``lower-order'' terms to the right hand side, namely

-Firstly, observe that the terms in $\Lambda$ (i.e., the first and fifth terms on the right hand side) can be bounded independently of $\lambda$ through Lemma \ref{lem:nonlocal} (see the \textit{Second estimate} in Subsection \ref{ssec:unif_n}).
+Firstly, observe that the terms in $\Lambda$ (i.e., the first and fifth terms on the right hand side) can be bounded independently of $\lambda$ through Lemma \ref{lem:nonlocal} (\review{as in the proof of Lemma \ref{lem:second_estimate}}).
 Then, we consider the initial energy.
 It holds

 where $C = C_\Lambda + F(0)|\OO|$ is independent of $\lambda$.
 By Lemma \ref{lem:nonlocal} and the convergence $\varphi_{0,n} \to \varphi_0$ in $H$ with $\|\varphi_{0,n}\|^2_H \leq \|\varphi_0\|^2_H$ for all $n \in \mathbb N$, $\P$-almost surely, we get